grehan-freebsd/grub2-bhyve/README.md

 grub-emu will auto-insert a "console=ttyS0" line if there isn't one present in the command line.
 This can be disabled by passing the '-n' option to grub-emu.
+If the kernel is loaded from an ext2/3/4 partittion on disk and not iso, you will need to load the "ext2" module using the "insmod ext2" command.
+If you have a working grub.cfg on disk, avoid needing to issue commands at the grub prompt by specifying the relevant partition and root device when envoking grub-emu.

     linux  /isolinux/vmlinuz text earlyprintk=serial debug
     initrd /isolinux/initrd.img